 A: There are two types of soreness.
 A “good sore” is when muscles you haven’t worked for a while start working again.
 This is good and necessary for improvement.
 A “bad sore” is when your primary pain increases (the original pain causing your problem).
 You should avoid this.
 If your primary pain increases and stays increased for more than 48-hours, please call us immediately.

 Q: “What if I don’t do my home exercises, will that affect my progress?”

 A: Yes.
 If you don’t do your program at home, or perform them irregularly, you will not get better as fast (if at all).
 It’s important you take our instruction seriously if you want results.

-Q: “Can I ice/heat it painful area at home?”
+Q: “Can I ice/heat a painful area at home?”

-A: If your pain has unusually increased, more than usual, than it’s okay to ice it for 10-20 minutes but make sure to see your therapist to learn how to do it safely and effectively.
+A: If your pain has increased more than usual, then it’s okay to ice it for 10-20 minutes, but make sure to see your therapist to learn how to do it safely and effectively.
 Otherwise, it’s not a good idea to routinely ice/heat.
 Ask your therapist to learn more.